Arifyudi26/fe-workspace-manager/README.md

 4. **User Permissions**: All users have full access to all features
 5. **Browser Support**: Modern browsers with ES6+ support
 6. **Data Volume**: Assuming small to medium dataset (< 1000 items)
+7. **Testing Environment**: JSDOM is sufficient for component testing

 ## Contact